 Your payment slip and signed pathology Request Form must accompany your blood sample at all times.

-Your results will be available within seven to 10 working days from the date your sample is received at Genea.
+Your results will be available within five to seven working days from the date your sample is received at Genea.
 Your doctor or a genetic counsellor will contact you to discuss and explain your results.

 Your Doctor can request a GeneSyte Pathology Pack which they must authorise before you can undertake the GeneSyte test.

 Our GeneSyte service is available at a cost of $445.
 Please note, Medicare does not currently cover non-invasive prenatal screening.